-The Central Mexico mammal fauna (Fig. 2A and B) is a combination of widespread and restricted taxa that generates a pattern of low average local richness but high regional richness (i.e., a high β diversity).
-Covariance among species (association) is positive but low and covariance among sites (similitude) is also low.
+The central Mexico mammal fauna (Fig. 2a, b) is a combination of widespread and restricted taxa that generates a pattern of low average local richness but high regional richness (i.e. a high beta diversity).
+Covariance among species (association) is positive but low, and covariance among sites (similitude) is also low.
 Several mammalian species in the Isthmus region are widespread, but the region also harbours many species with restricted distributions.
-This pattern generates sites with local species richness values that are higher than those for Central Mexico but whose aggregate richness is lower, indicating a lower β diversity (Fig. 2C and D).
-Finally, the Yucatan region consists of sites containing mostly occurring all over the peninsula, generating a pattern of high local species richness, but a very low β diversity (Fig. 2E and F).
+This pattern generates sites with local species-richness values that are higher than those for central Mexico but whose aggregate richness is lower, indicating a lower beta diversity (Fig. 2c, d).
+Finally, the Yucatan region consists of sites containing species that mostly occur all over the peninsula, generating a pattern of high local species richness, but a very low beta diversity (Fig. 2e, f).